 Clean up foyer and entryways

 1. Rummage through the area, put away extra items, and throw away trash and unused items.

 2. Create an area where you’re able to sit and neatly store shoes, this shoe cubby storage bench looks like a great foyer addition!

 3. Hang one of these entryway and foyer coat organizers on the wall to make it easy to hang backpacks, jackets, keys, and other items.

 4. Use large woven baskets to store other items, such as umbrellas, scarves, books, the dog’s leash, and more.

 5. Open up drawers and cupboards and get rid of expired foods, broken dishes, food storage containers missing lids, and anything you will no longer use.

-8. Clear the kitchen counter and sink and deep clean all parts, corners, nooks and crannies.
+8. Clear the kitchen counter and sink and deep clean all parts, corners, nooks, and crannies.
+If you’re into

 10. Be honest: what has been collecting dust?
 Dishes?
 Tupperware?
 Broken utensils?
 Warped pots and pans?
 That oh so cute holiday coffee cup set that you’ve been itching to use for the past 5 years and haven’t gotten around to it?
 Get rid of it all!